nsivaji61/SitecoreReact/README.md

 2. Navigate to web.assests folder in terminal or command prompt

-3. Run the npm start in commander
+3. Run the npm start in terminal or command prompt

 4. Sync the sitecore folder to your local sitecore website